schism-dev/schism/docs/input-output/outputs.md

 !!!notes "Combine outputs"
     The per-processor outputs need to be gathered into combined nc4 outputs first before you can visualize or post-process them.
 The script that does this is called `combine_output11.f90` (a simple perl script `autocombine_MPI_elfe.pl` exists to combine all available outputs transparently; you just need to update the path to the compiled `combine_output11` inside the script, and it can be launched before or after a run is done).
 See the header of `combine_output11.f90` on sample compilation commands and usage.
 Once you are done combining, you should have nc4 files called something like `schout_2.nc` etc. Note that the stack # remains but the MPI process number is gone.
 There is no utility for gathering the outputs in stack/time; instead most post-processing tools are able to work with multiple stacks.

-    Note that SCHISM allows users to easily add more customized outputs, using the routine writeout_nc() inside schism_step.
+    Note that under OLDIO, SCHISM allows users to easily add more customized outputs, using the routine writeout_nc() inside schism_step.
 The combine scripts will automatically combine the additional outputs.

     You can visualize the combined nc4 outputs using VisIT (with SCHISM plug-ins).
 More info can be found in [Visualization](./../getting-started/visualization.md)

+!!!notes "Special care for elevation outputs"

+    The elevation outputs from SCHISM are 'raw' outputs, which means users usually need to do post-processing to weed out dry instances themselves.
+This is a very common mistake from users.
+Always compare the elevation against local bottom elevation; if the total depth is less than `h0` you should not take the elevation outputs at face value - they should be instead NaN.
+For example, if the local depth is 2m, an elevation value of -3m or -1000m is the same: the node at this time instance is dry.

 !!!notes "Other global outputs"
     The user may be interested in some maximum quantities.
 At the moment, SCHISM outputs two max files for elevation and depth-averaged velocity (`outputs/maxelev_*` and `outputs/maxdahv_*`).
 These files can be combined using `Utility/Combining_Scripts/combine_gr3.f90` to generate `maxelev.gr3` and `maxdahv.gr3`.
+However, please exercise caution with `maxelev.gr3` calculated this way because it may contain transient responses from cold start that should be disgarded.
+We recommend using `Utility/Post-Processing-Fortran/read_output10_allnodes.f90`, which gives you more controls.
+Also see above for the general comments on elevation outputs.

-Another type of global outputs are hotstart outputs, which should be combined (using `combine_hotstart7.f90`) to generate a restart input.
+    Another type of global outputs are hotstart outputs, which must be combined (using `combine_hotstart7.f90`) to generate a restart input.

 ## Station outputs
 These outputs are invoked with `iout_sta=1`, and are found in `outputs/staout_[1..,9]`, corresponding respectively to elev, air pressure, wind u, wind v, T, S, u, v, w.
 Each output has a simple ASCII format: